 Finally, here are some tips from the Federal Trade Comission on Using Public Wi-Fi Networks.

 4. Delete All Cookies and Browsing History on Public Terminals

-If you find you must use a public computer, the last thing you should do is delete all cookies and browsing history before you log off.
-Many computers can cache quite a bit of significant information, and some Web sites are even set up to keep you logged in when you close the browser unless you specifically log off (such as Facebook and LinkedIn).
+If you find you must use a public computer, the last thing you should do before you walk away is delete all cookies and browsing history before you log off.
+Many computers can cache quite a bit of significant information, and some websites are even set up to keep you logged in when you close the browser unless you specifically log off (such as Facebook and LinkedIn).
 Many public terminals will delete this type of data automatically, but doing it yourself offers much better peace of mind.